 Mortgage Life Insurance

-Mortgage life insurance is compulsory in the UAE and can also be used to help your dependents pay off your mortgage in the unfortunate case if you die.
-For most banks, mortgage life insurance is charged monthly, and is separate to the loan amount.
+Mortgage life insurance is compulsory in the UAE and can help your dependents pay off your mortgage in the unfortunate event of your death.
+For most banks, mortgage life insurance is charged monthly and is separate from the loan amount.
 Some financial institutions increase their interest rate to cover the monthly insurance premium, while some banks will make you pay the policy in advance.
 Your age, occupation, medical history and country of origin can affect the cost of your life insurance.
-On a AED 1M (USD 272K) mortgage, life insurance can cost just AED 108 (USD 274) per month.
+On a AED 1M (USD 272K) mortgage, life insurance can cost just AED 108 (USD 29) per month.

 Pre-Approval